Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 FIND BEST HOTELS IN VARENNA

-There’s plenty within the city to keep you entertained for the duration of your stay, no matter how long that might be.
-Lecco is also just across the historic Visconti Bridge from the neighboring towns of Malgrate and Valmadrera, so you will have even more to explore if you manage to exhaust Lecco.
+Lecco is also just across the 14th century historic Visconti Bridge (Old Bridge) from the neighboring towns of Malgrate and Valmadrera, so you will have even more to explore if you manage to exhaust Lecco.

 You will also have access to other destinations around the lake, thanks to the great transport links within Lecco.
 You will be able to take advantage of buses, trains, and ferries, to explore further afield.

 Take a stroll around the medieval town center, stopping in Piazza Roma, little boutiques, and local stores.
-Then head down to the lakefront promenade for a walk by the water.
-There are various monuments to keep an eye out for along the path suc as belltower, Piazza XX Settembre, and Piazza Zermenati.
+Then head down to the lakefront promenade for a walk by the water, and look for the well-known belltower, Piazza XX Settembre, and Piazza Zermenati.

-One of the main attractions of the town is the Church of Saint Nicolò.
-First established in the 11th-century, it has undergone various alterations and restorations throughout its history.
+The Church of Saint Nicolò (Basilica di Nicolò) was first established in the 11th-century, it has undergone various alterations and restorations throughout its history.
 Its most iconic feature is its 96-meter tall, octagonal bell tower, which has become one of the principal symbols of the city.

 Best places to stay in Lake Como in Lecco: